After 12 hours of research evaluating 55 products, we picked Sun Bum Moisturizing Sunscreen Lotion as our top choice.

-Since tanning as a fashion trend, sunbathing and tanning is commonly sought-after practices which are here to stay.
+Since tanning as a fashion trend, sunbathing and tanning are commonly sought-after practices that are here to stay.
 Yet, despite the trend, the sun can really damage your skin, and choosing the right sun lotion is important.

-To obtain a natural bronze, eat healthily and drink well.
-Carrots, beetroots, and green vegetables can literally help you boost your skin.
+To obtain a natural bronze, eat healthily, and drink well.
+Carrots, beetroots, and green vegetables can help you boost your skin.

 Avoid smoking and going to the sun with no protection.
 If you leave in Paris, London, or New York, enjoy the multiple benefits of indoor tanning lotions.